 Federal CCDF regulations at 45 Code of Federal Regulations (CFR) §98.45(l) require that parents receiving child care assistance be assessed a PSoC.
 PSoC must be on a sliding fee scale based on family size and income and may be based on other factors as appropriate but may not be based on the cost of care or amount of subsidy payment.

-Boards must be aware that the PSoC is:
+Boards must inform staff members that the PSoC is:

 assessed to all parents, unless an exemption described in B-602 applies;